-This report describes the C implementation of Version 5.9 of the Icon programming language [1].
+This report describes the C implementation of Version 5.10 of the Icon programming language [1].
 Most of the system is coded in C [2] and is designed to be run under UNIX.
 In addition to the C portion of the system, there is some assembly language code.
-To date, the C implementation has been adapted to the PDP-11, VAX-11, and Onyx C8002.
-This implementation is intended to be portable to other computers running under UNIX, but portability was not a primary design goal.
+To date, the C implementation has been adapted to the AT&T 3B20, PDP-11^T, Ridge 32, Sun Workstation, and VAX-11.
+This implementation is intended to be portable to other computers running under UNIX, but portability is not a primary design goal.
 Reference 3 describes the process of transporting this implementation and contains detailed descriptions of the assembly language routines for the VAX implementation.

-The implementation of the Icon system consists of three parts: a translator, a linker, and an interpreter.
-The interpreter contains a run-time system that includes routines for the operations that are needed to execute an Icon program.
-The translator converts an Icon source program into an intermediate code, called ucode.
+The implementation of the Icon system consists of three parts: a translator, a linker, and a run-time system.
+The translator converts an Icon source program into an intermediate form, called ucode.
 The linker combines separately translated ucode files, binds inter-procedure references, and produces interpretable binary output, called icode.
+The run-time system loads and executes an icode file.

-The reference language for this report is Version 5.9 of Icon [4].
-This report is intended to be used in conjunction with the source listings for Version 5.9, although a general overview of the system can be obtained from this document alone.
+The reference language for this report is Version 5.10 of Icon [4].
+This report is intended to be used in conjunction with the source listings for Version 5.10, although a general overview of the system can be obtained from this document alone.